 Information for Specialist Teachers: Becoming an Elklan Co-Tutor

 Would you like to be a co-trainer of our high quality programmes?
-Elklan trains Speech and Language Therapists (SaLTs) and advisory teachers to work together to deliver our nationally recognised OCN London accredited courses.
+Elklan trains Speech and Language Therapists (SaLTs) and advisory teachers to work together to deliver our courses.
+Elklan courses are externally quality assured and accredited by an OfQual regulated national Awarding Organisation.
 The SaLT takes the lead in running the programme but the teacher is the full partner and works collaboratively at all times.
 Once trained you can offer, in conjunction with the SaLT, any of our courses.
 In some circumstances specialist teachers can be full tutors if they hold the relevant postgraduate qualifications and experience, this is especially true on the ASD courses.

-To become an Elklan co-tutor you need to attend one of our Total Training Package courses which are held in London, Salford, and Ireland every year.
+To become an Elklan co-tutor you need to attend one of our Total Training Packages which are held in London, Salford, and Ireland every year.
 Courses may also be run in Australia and Northern Ireland if the demand is sufficient.

-Attending one of our TTP* courses qualifies you as an Elklan co-tutor.
+Attending one of our TTPs* qualifies you as an Elklan Co-Tutor.